Pichi Pichi With Fresh Coconut (Niyog) | Best-Selling Filipino Dessert at Amber!

 40 Pcs: | ₱ 280.00 |

-This straightforward recipe may lead to the understanding that the preparation process is simple and that everyone equipped with the right tools can successfully execute it.
-However, it is important to clarify that creating a high-quality pichi-pichi requires more than just the listed ingredients.
-The major part of this recipe is love,a powerful ingredient that truly transforms the outcome.
+This straightforward recipe may lead to the understanding that the preparation process is simple and that everyone equipped with the Basic kitchen equipment can successfully execute it.
+However, it is important to clarify that creating an Authentic pichi pichi with a smooth texture requires more than just the listed ingredients.
+The major part of this recipe is love, a powerful ingredient that truly transforms the outcome.

-Discover the recipe for a beloved Filipino sweet treat that appeals to all age groups.
+Discover the recipe for a beloved cassava-based Filipino sweet treat that is loved by Filipino families and children alike.
 Once you prepare it yourself, you’ll likely find yourself making this delightful dish time and again.

 Prep Time :